gmarcon83/gmarcon83/README.md

 I'm a software developer with an associate degree in IT Management.
 I've started programming mid 2020 and got accepted in a bootcamp in Jan 2021.

-- I am currently working at Capgemini as a junior full stack developer.
+- I am currently working at Global Hitss as a developer.

 <h2 align="center"> Working with </h2>